Denise has been studying and teaching art and painting for 40+ years. She has won numerous prestigious awards for her

 A Large Brush Holds More Water

 Use the largest brush when painting a large expanse of sky.
-The 1-inch flat holds a lot of water and spreads the paint thin, which is usually what you want for a sky.
+The one-inch flat holds a lot of water and spreads the paint thin, which is usually what you want for a sky.
 You can buy larger brushes, called mops, which do exactly that.
 It holds and spread large amounts of water for a large “wash” on a sky or any large area.